zeiss-microscopy/OAD/Machine_Learning/docs/importing_external_networks_in_ZEN.md

 The `czmodel` library will automatically load the model from the given path before wrapping it into a CZMODEL.

-Convert a SavedModel on disk to CZMODEL by providing a JSON metadata file This functionality replicates the import functionality of ZEN Intellesis to load models via a [JSON specification](https://pypi.org/project/czmodel/).
+Convert a SavedModel on disk to CZMODEL by providing a JSON metadata file This functionality replicates the import functionality of ZEN Intellesis to load models via a **[JSON specification](https://pypi.org/project/czmodel/)**.
 If models should e.g. be exchanged with third parties, it is usually easier to deliver CZMODEL files that contain everything needed to run the model within Intellesis than exchanging JSON files with the corresponding SavedModel folders that would, nonetheless, need to be bundled another way.
 The `czmodel` library provides a simple conversion routine that does all this in one line:

 ```python